FRENCH SOUNDS FOR BEGINNERS

 Audio for each sound (so you can hear how it’s pronounced)

-Example words (so you can connect the sound to spelling)
+Example words (so you can connect the sound to its spelling)

 Then, follow this process:

 Pick one sound to start with.
-Let’s use the sound [u] — like in tout.
+Let’s start with the sound [u] (found in words like tout, nous, sous…)

 Listen to the sound on your chart a few times.
-Repeat out loud.
+Get use to it and start repeating out loud.

-Then listen to the example word (tout), and repeat it out loud.
+Then listen to the example word (tout) for the sound you are studying and repeat it out loud.
 Don’t worry about getting the pronunciation of the sound perfect.
 For now, the goal is just to hear and repeat.
 We’ll worry about pronunciation mechanics later.

-Now, while you’re hearing the example word, I also want you to notice the spelling.
-For [u], it’s often written as “ou” in French.
-For example, “tout”.
+While you’re hearing the example word, I also want you to notice the spelling.
+For [u], it’s often written as “ou” (as in “tout”)

-Repeat the sound and the word a few more times until it starts to feel natural.
+Repeat the sound [u] and the example word “tout” a few more times until it starts to feel natural.

-Once you’re more comfortable with a sound on its own and in words, let’s move on to practicing it in simple sentences.
+Once you’re more comfortable with a sound on its own and in words, let’s move on to practicing that sound a few times in simple sentences.

-Ok so first, listen to the sentence while reading it at the same time.
+So first, listen to that sentence while reading it at the same time.

-Then say it slowly, repeat it a few times and try to match the natural rhythm and flow.
+Then I want you to repeat it slowly, repeat it a few times and try to match my natural rhythm and flow.

-This helps you practise each sound and its pronunciation in context.
+This will help you practise each sound and its pronunciation in context.

 Now it’s time to take it one step further — and record yourself.
-Not many people do it, but I highly, highly recommend doing it, and it might feel strange and confronting at first to hear your voice, but it’s one of the best ways to improve.
+Not many people do it, but I highly, highly recommend doing it, and it might feel strange and a little bit confronting at first to hear your voice, but it’s one of the best ways to improve.
+Don’t skip that step!

 Here’s how to do it:

-Record yourself saying it (your phone is perfect for this)
+Record yourself pronouncing that sentence (your phone is perfect for this)

-Listen back and compare with the original pronunciation
+Listen back to your recording and compare with the original recording.

 Which parts sound clear